Gabefire/labelbox-import/README.md

 # Populate Labelbox Workspace

-These scripts are designed to populate Labelbox Workspaces with public data for testing purposes.
+These scripts are designed to populate a Labelbox Workspaces with public data for testing purposes.

 ## Regular Data Rows